GEOS-DEV/GEOS/src/docs/sphinx/tutorials/step12/Tutorial.rst

 in their corresponding documents.

 In this tutorial, let us focus on the coupling solver.
-This solver (``PoroelasticitySolver``) uses a set of attributes that specifically describe the coupling process within a poromechanical framework.
+This solver (``PoromechanicsSolver``) uses a set of attributes that specifically describe the coupling process within a poromechanical framework.
 For instance, we must point this solver to the designated fluid solver (here: ``SinglePhaseFlowSolver``) and solid solver (here: ``mechanicsSolver``).
 These solvers are forced to interact through the ``porousMaterialNames="{porousRock}"`` with all the constitutive models.
 We specify the discretization method (``FE1``, defined in the ``NumericalMethods`` section), and the target regions (here, we only have one, ``Omega``).
-And more parameters are required to characterize a coupling procedure (more information at :ref:`PoroelasticSolver`).
+More parameters are required to characterize a coupling procedure (more information at :ref:`PoroelasticSolver`).
 In this way, the two single-physics solvers will be simultaneously called and executed for solving the wellbore problem here.

 Numerical methods: specifying discretization methods for multiphysics solvers